CSC322: Homework 1

 There are two blocks of input: a description of the world, followed by the game starting and the human player entering commands.

-The first line of input will contain four integers, separated by a space, indicating the number of rooms, the number of doors, the number of keys and the number of creatures (excluding the PC):
+The first line of input will contain four integers, separated by a space, indicating the number of rooms (between 1 and 500), the number of doors (between 1 and 500), the number of keys (between 0 and 500) and the number of creatures (between 1 and 500):

 r d k c